James-Rhodes/roughly-understood/README.md

 to what is really going on.
 Potentially looking at the problem from new and exciting perspectives.

-I don't claim to be an expert in everything in all of my posts so if you find something that you think could be written more clearly, or something that is flat out wrong.
+If you find something on this site that you think could be written more clearly, or something that is flat out wrong.
 Please feel free to open an issue on this blogs GitHub Page.